-1. HOW BIG WILL MY MAINE COON GROW?
+1. SiZe - HOW BIG WILL MY MAINE COON GROW?

-Your male cat is going to be somewhere between 15-25lbs (generally).
-But females are smaller, they will weigh between 12-18lbs (generally).
+The size of your male cat is going to be somewhere between 15-23lbs (generally).
+But females are smaller, females will weigh between 12-18lbs (generally).

 Not everything about the size of a cat is weight-based.
 Some have dense bones and weigh like a brick!!
 Others can be tall and lanky and weigh less, but just as large.

 Each cat is an individual, just like people.
 Cats inherit genetics and we hope for the best!
 We all want the biggest and most beautiful cat….and it has been my experience that every cat owner knows that HIS cat is certainly the BEST IN THE WHOLE WORLD!!
 And sometimes we even enter the cat shows to prove it!!
 However, no breeder can guarantee a size, but they can give you a good indication!

 3. DO I REALLY NEED PAPERS FOR MY CAT?

 The "simple answer is NO.....Anyone can take a kitten off the street without papers and breed it.
 But if you pay for an expensive cat, I will list the reasons below why you WANT papers:

 (a) REPUTABLE BREEDER: Breeders who are serious about breeding Maine Coons and improving the breed will have the proper documentation.
 This assures buyers that they are following proper guidelines.
 Before you spend your money, please make sure your breeder is “certified” by one of the major registries TICA, FIFE, or CFA.
 Why?
 Because these registered Breeders know the breed standard.
 These breeders should be committed to improving the bloodlines of their cats and the breed